gem-sw/GEMCode/README.md

 CSCStub matcher is in Validation/MuonCSCDigis and ME0Stub matcher is NOT included yet in this package.
 ME0 trigger stub emulation is not fully implemented yet.

 The trigger stub is built by using the digi in different layers and therefore the stub and simtrack association is done by comparing the stub position with digi position

+### L1Mu Matcher
+L1Mu matcher associates the L1Mu, include EMTF track, region muon cand and global muon cand, to simtrack by comparing the delta R between simtrack and L1Mu.
+The code is in GEMValidation/src/Matchers/L1MuMatcher.cc.

 ### Rechits Matchers
 Rechits are built in reco step and rechit efficiency study is not included here.